-Subsection (a) is primarily derived from the Restatement of Trusts.
+Subsection (a) codifies the basic requirements for the creation of a trust.
 To create a valid trust, the settlor must indicate an intention to create a trust.
 Restatement (Second) of Trusts Sec.
 23 (1959); Restatement (Third) of Trusts Sec.
 13 (Tent.
 Draft No. 1, 1996).
 But only such manifestations of intent as are admissible as proof in a judicial proceeding may be considered.
-See Sections 1-102(16) ("terms of the trust" defined), 2-103 (Statute of Frauds as applied to trusts), 2-104 (oral trusts of personal property).
-A trust may not be created for a purpose that is unlawful or against public policy.
+See Sections 1-102(14) ("terms" defined).
+A trust, other than a charitable trust or honorary trust or trust for the care of an animal, must also have a definite or definitely ascertainable beneficiary.
 Restatement (Second) of Trusts Sec.
-60-65 (1959).
-A trust, other than a charitable trust or honorary trust or trust for the care of an animal, must also have an ascertainable or definite beneficiary.
+112 (1959).

 To create a trust, a settlor must have the requisite mental capacity.
 To create a revocable or testamentary trust, the settlor must have the capacity to make a will.
 To create an irrevocable trust, the settlor must have capacity during lifetime to transfer the property free of trust.
 See Section 3-101 (capacity to create revocable trust), and see generally Restatement (Third) of Trusts Sec.
 11 (Tent.
-Draft No.1, 1996).
+Draft No. 1, 1996).

 Subsection (a) also addresses what is known as the doctrine of merger.
 Under this doctrine, a trust is not created if the settlor is the sole trustee unless there are one or more beneficiaries other than the settlor.
 The doctrine of merger has been inappropriately applied by the courts in some jurisdictions to invalidate self-declarations of trust in which the settlor is the sole life beneficiary but other persons are designated as beneficiaries of the remainder.
-The doctrine of merger, however, is properly applicable only if all beneficial interests, both life interests and remainders, are vested in the settlor.
+The doctrine of merger, however, is properly applicable only if all beneficial interests, both life interests and remainders, are vested in the same person.
 Under the Act, a beneficiary of a trust includes any person who has a present or future interest, vested or contingent.
-See Section 1-102(2) ("beneficiary" defined).
+See Section 1-102(1) ("beneficiary" defined).